 What are facet joints?

 Facet joints are small joints in the neck, formed between bony parts of two adjacent vertebrae.
 With a few exceptions, you can find a pair of facet joints at each level of the spine: one on the left, one on the right.
 These joints, along with the disc connection between vertebrae, are responsible for allowing and restricting movements of the spine, depending on what region of the spine you are looking at.
 For example, the facet joints in the neck are orientated to allow a relatively wide range of motion in all planes of movement… Flexion and extension, rotation, and side-bending (lateral flexion).
-When we look over our shoulder to check our blind spot in the car, we are mainly using movement in our neck to get there.
+When we look over our shoulders to check our blind spot in the car, we are mainly using movement in our neck to get there.

 If you move to the low back region of the spinal column, the facet joints are orientated in a slightly different way, allowing plenty of flexion and extension, but minimal rotation.
 This allows us to bend our bodies forwards and backwards easily.

 What is a facet lock?

 This condition is pretty self-explanatory from its name.
 A facet lock is a facet joint that is ‘locked’ or severely restricted in movement.
 This type of joint is what we call a synovial joint.
 This means it’s a joint that is held together by a joint capsule and is filled with a lubricating fluid, known as synovial fluid.
 A facet joint tends to lock when it has been overloaded with excessive forces acting upon it.
 This tends to occur over time and results in a ‘straw that breaks the camel’s back’ moment.
 It can also happen following a quick jerking movement of the neck, where a sudden large force is placed upon the joints and it is too much for them to bear.
 The tissue around the joints, including the overlying muscles which drive the movement stiffen and may go into spasm, and you are left with a neck that is extremely painful to move.